Emill/n64-fast3d-engine/README.md

 # License

 See LICENSE.txt.
-Restributions are allowed only in source form, not in binary form.
+Redistributions are allowed only in source form, not in binary form.